 This morning, we’ll visit the home of Cape Breton’s most famous resident, Alexander Graham Bell (1847-1922).
 The inventor fell in love with Cape Breton in 1855 and evenutally built a vacation home in Baddeck.
 We will learn about the many accomplishments of the man who invented the telephone on a behind-the-scenes tour of the museum, including his efforts to teach the deaf to speak.

 We will travel to Caribou where we will catch the ferry to beautiful Prince Edward Island.
 We will disembark at Wood Island, PEI, and drive to Charlottetown to check into our hotel for a two-night stay.
 Overnight: The Hollman Grand Hotel (B, D)

 Thursday, July 14

-Following a guided walking tour of Charlottetown, we will travel to Cavendish to visit the fabled home of Anne of Green Gables, the inspiration for Lucy Maud Montgomery’s novels.
+Our host for the day is local historian Jack DesRoches.
+After taking us on a walking tour of Charlottetown, we will travel with Jack to Cavendish to visit the fabled home of Anne of Green Gables, the inspiration for Lucy Maud Montgomery’s novels.
 At Green Gables Heritage Place, Park Canada staff will discuss its history and the significance of the books to Canadian literature.